Federated Domain Generalization: A Survey: Methodologies: A Survey

 where $\mathcal{R}^i(f) := \mathbb{E}_{x^i, y^i}{[l(f(x^i), y^i)]}$

 The authors in \cite{arjovsky2019invariant} treat the classifier $\mathfrak{h}$ as a fixed scalar, resulting in the optimization problem formulation as follows.

 Francis \textit{et al.} \cite{francis2021towards} utilized IRM to learn invariant predictors across client domains, achieving optimal empirical risk on all participating clients.
-The central objective of the FedGen \cite{venkateswaran2022fedgen} framework is to learn invariant predictors by aggregating local models and masks from participating clients, utilizing a penalty term similar to IRM as a regularizer to discourage overfitting to specific data distributions and encourage generalization across distributions.
-Zhang \textit{et al.} \cite{zhang2021adaptive} introduced distributionally robust neural networks (DRNN), domain adversarial neural networks (DANN), and maximum mean discrepancy (MMD) feature learning, as well as referencing previous work on invariance methods such as correlation alignment (CORAL) and invariant risk minimization (IRM), providing a comprehensive evaluation of these approaches.
-Luca \textit{et al.} \cite{de2022mitigating} proposed a federated version of Invariant Risk Minimization (IRM) that follows a similar procedure to FedAvg, but differs from other federated IRM approaches (such as CausalFed and CausalFedGSD) that involve data communication either through intermediate representations or a shared subset of data, making our Fed-IRM distinct in terms of data sharing.
+The central objective of the FedGen \cite{venkateswaran2023fedgen} framework was to learn invariant predictors by aggregating local models and masks from participating clients, utilizing a penalty term similar to IRM as a regularizer to discourage overfitting to specific data distributions and to encourage generalization across distributions.
+Zhang \textit{et al.} \cite{zhang2021adaptive} introduced distributionally robust neural networks, domain adversarial neural networks, and MMD feature learning, as well as referencing previous work on invariance methods such as correlation alignment and IRM, providing a comprehensive evaluation of these approaches.
+Luca \textit{et al.} \cite{de2022mitigating} proposed a federated version of IRM that follows a similar procedure to FedAvg, but differs from other federated IRM approaches (such as CausalFed and CausalFedGSD) that involves data communication either through intermediate representations or a shared subset of data, making our Fed-IRM distinct in terms of data sharing.

-Overall, IRM could be used in FDG to address the problem of domain shift and ensure model robustness across different domains, which aims to learn representations that are invariant to domain-specific variations while still being informative for the task at hand.
+Overall, IRM could be used in FDG to solve the problem of domain shift and ensure model robustness across different domains, which aims to learn representations that are invariant to domain-specific variations while still being informative for the task at hand.

-\textbf{\textit{kernel-based methods:}} Kernel-based methods provide a powerful framework to address domain shifts and improve generalization performance for FDG.
+\textbf{\textit{Kernel-based methods:}} Kernel-based methods provide a powerful framework to address domain shifts and improve generalization performance for FDG.
 These methods can capture complex relationships and align distributions between different domains by leveraging kernel functions and operating in high-dimensional feature spaces, leading to more robust and transferable models in FL settings.